staticintlucas/jekyll-favicon-generator/README.md

-# jekyll-svg-favicons
+# `jekyll-favicon-generator`

-Generates all required favicons for your site from a single SVG.
+Generates all necessary favicons for your site from a single source image.

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add jekyll-svg-favicons
+    $ bundle add jekyll-favicon-generator

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install jekyll-svg-favicons
+    $ gem install jekyll-favicon-generator

 ## Usage